score-spec/sample-app-gif/README.md

 ```

 Then manually clean up the cast file and set the size at the top to 80 x 24 (standard terminal size).

+To adjust the timings and highlight the prompt segment, install and run <https://github.com/astromechza/asciinema-adjuster>.